amJenish/Cosmos-Quest/ReadMe.txt

 4. Run the class MainMenuScreen to generate the necessary text files in src (do not move these).
 5. To rerun the program, rerun MainMenuScreen.

-## Running the built code

-1. Download the ZIP file called "CosmicQuest.zip".
-2. Extract the folder called "CosmicQuest".
-3. Run the executable .exe CosmicQuest.exe file.
-4. As backup, if the .exe file doesn't work, the JAR file CosmicQuest.jar can be launched instead

 ## User Guide

 ### Students: